ankita34359/Complete-JavaScript/03_Lecture: Primitives and Objects/03_Notes.md

 - Objects are versatile and allow us to model complex real-world entities in our programs.

+---

 Understanding these differences will help you write better JavaScript code as you continue learning.

+Feel free to explore the examples.
+Happy coding!